John Navone: Who Was Jesus?

 Says Father John Navone of the Pontifical Gregorian University in Rome: "A kind of intellectualist bias has grown up: unless you are aware of the very latest academic theory about the Bible, you might as well not read it.
 The result is a dangerous gap between the thinking of elite universities and the beliefs of thriving congregations."

-The Opus Dei Code

-From Time cover story "The Opus Dei Code":

-Asserts John Navone, a Jesuit theologian at Gregorian University: "They're (Opus Dei) in the forefront of the Vatican."

 Quotation in Life Magazine

 A Wind of Change

 Father Navone as quoted in Life Magazine:

 For the "Greg," as its students calls it, is the Church's Oxbridge, Sorbonne and Yale-Harvard, all combined in one.
 The Greg's Father John Navone calls it "the Crucible of Catholicism."
 It is the university for any seminarian who aspires to prestige and power in the Church: of today's cardinals, 35 percent attended the Gregorian; so did the last eight Popes.

 Who The Devil Is

 Father Navone wrote in his Life article:

 "In traditional theology, the devil is a malfunctioning, deranged angel.
 Devils are a category of angels that slipped.
 There is a radical distinction there.
 They don't think right.
 They don't love right.
 Something that was created good went wrong.
 I think the basic Catholic does believe that there is a real devil and there are real devils."